dogweather/forkful/content/en/dart/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?

-Reading a text file in Dart involves accessing and retrieving data from files stored on the file system.
-Programmers do this to handle input data, configuration settings, or read datasets, making it a fundamental operation for many applications ranging from simple scripts to complex apps.

 ## How to:
 Dart’s core library, `dart:io`, provides the necessary functionalities to read text files synchronously or asynchronously.
 Here's how to approach both.

 **Synchronously:**